skippi/mobtweaks/README.md

-# tuffblocc
+# auratic

-Minecraft mod that tweaks explosions to better fit PvE servers.
+Minecraft mod that enhances mobs with aggressive elemental auras.